ZacharyGeurts/universal_equation/README.md

 **Previous Previous**: [Older Version](https://github.com/user-attachments/assets/344232f5-e7b8-4485-af40-5a302873f88c)<BR />
 <BR />
 If you do not intend to modify the code then just watch the latest video above and you may have found God.<BR />
+Change main.cpp resolution if you have startup issues.<BR />
+Change debug line 35 in include/universal_equation to true to get all the data (research mode).<BR />
+If anyone finds it useful then they may want to add a frame step to play in slow mode. (todo?)<BR />
 <BR />
 **Status**: Work in Progress (WIP).
 The project is under active development, with ongoing updates to the visualization and GUI.
 **Note**: Resizing the window may cause crashes; this is a known issue and not a priority for fixing yet.
 To adjust window size, modify `src/main.cpp`.